TheManiacMartian/emit/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7.

+## OpenAI API Connection
+EMIT requires an OpenAI API key to communicate with ChatGPT.

+In order to set the project's API key, find `environment.ts` at location `./src/environments/`.
+Duplicate the file and name it `environment.development.ts`, it **must** be named correctly for the program to find it.

+After that simply set the variable `OPENAI_API_KEY` in `environment.development.ts` to your key.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.